lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 These results vindicate my choice to use an ensemble of compactness metrics rather than relying on a single measure.
 While the correlation between metrics is high, it is not perfect, and indeed we observe cases like Utah where the compactness measures disagree.
+Had we used only one compactness measure, we might draw conclusions that were only applicable to that specific compactness measure.

 #### Robustness check

 As a robustness check, I have also visualised the findings through pairwise scatterplots.
-These plots have the advantage of being able to visualise the scatterplots, which can surface non-linear relationships that a simple correlation coefficient cannot.
-The pairwise scatterplots show that the relationship between compactness metrics is always linear.
+These plots have the advantage of being able to visualise the correlations, which can surface non-linear relationships that a simple correlation coefficient cannot.
+The pairwise scatterplots show that the relationship between compactness metrics is linear in all ten states.
 As an example, Figure \ref{pairwise_plot_grouped} shows an example correlation plot between spatial diversity and the various compactness metrics for the state of Georgia.
 I have included correlation matrices and pairwise scatterplots for all ten states in my GitHub repository.
 They confirm that the overall correlation is positive for most states, with human compactness being less correlated overall with the other metrics.

 ![Correlation plot of
 Georgia\label{pairwise_plot_grouped}](../30_results/13_pairwise_plot_grouped.png)

+In sum, while the top plans that score best on each compactness measure can look quite different, a plan that scores well on one compactness measure will likely---but not always---score well on another compactness measure as well.
+This result is encouraging.
+If the compactness measures were too similar, then there would be little point in comparing them; if they were too different, then this might call the entire concept of compactness into question.
+The results we obtain suggest that there is *some* concept of compactness that different metrics capture, but they differ substantially in how they do so.

 ### Spatial diversity varies a lot between states but little within states

-Each state occupies a narrow band in the range of possible spatial diversity scores.
-While spatial diversity scores of the districting plans of the ten states I examine range from 0.50 to 0.80, districting plans in a state vary by only around 0.05, as can be observed in Figure \ref{sd_plans}.
+Each state occupies only a narrow band in the range of possible spatial diversity scores.
+Figure \ref{sd_plans} plots the spatial diversity scores of all 100,000 generated districting plans, binned by state.
+While spatial diversity scores of the districting plans of the ten states I examine range from 0.50 to 0.80, districting plans in a state vary by only around 0.05.

 ![Overall spatial diversity of districting plans by state
 \label{sd_plans}](../30_results/all_plans_sd.png)

-Figure \ref{sd_plans} plots
+The small range of spatial diversity may be due to the fact that the plans I generate are meant to resemble plans that a non-partisan districting committee would draw.
+If a districting plan is gerrymandered, then its spatial diversity can be very high: for instance, a majority-black Georgia district struck down in *Miller v.
+Johnson* "connect[ed] the black neighbourhoods of metropolitan atlanta and the poor black populace of coastal Chatham County, even though they were 260 miles apart in distance and worlds apart in culture", exhibiting "fractured political social and economic interests" \citep{steph2012}.
+As the quote shows, it is certainly possible to create very heterogeneous districting plans, but these plans will almost never be generated in the algorithm I employ.

-While this range is small, it is not insignificant: Figure
+Moreover, while this range is small, it is not insignificant: Figure
-\ref{sd_responsiveness} shows that an increase in a state's spatial diversity by 0.05 is correlated with a decrease in electoral responsiveness by 0.3, about 10% of the variance.
+\ref{sd_responsiveness} shows that a decrease in a state's spatial diversity by 0.05 correlates with an increase in electoral responsiveness by 0.3, about 10% of the variance.
+Nonetheless, this should temper our expectations for the scope of redistricting to affect district homogeneity.

-### Small urban districts are usually more spatially diverse
+### Small urban districts are usually more heterogeneous

 One finding consistent across all states is that the smaller (by area) the district, the higher the spatial diversity.
 Figure \ref{pairwise_plot} is a